 I personally like milkshakes that are thick enough you have to eat it with a spoon, but still thin enough where you can drink it through a straw if you want.
 For this recipe, you’re in full control of how thick or thin it is, so anything goes!

-- Banana: Frozen banana makes up the base of the milkshake and kind of acts as our ice cream.
+Banana: Frozen banana makes up the base of the milkshake and kind of acts as our ice cream.
 When you blend frozen banana, you get an incredibly creamy, almost soft-serve like consistency that I’m kind of obsessed with.
-Even though we need 3 whole bananas in this recipe, the final milkshake really doesn’t have a strong banana flavor because the dates, vanilla and cocoa powder really mask that well.
+Even though we need 3 whole bananas in this recipe, the final milkshake really doesn’t have a strong banana flavor because the sweetener, vanilla and cocoa powder mask it well.

-- Dates or Maple Syrup: Our sweetener!
-I used mostly dates and then a splash of maple syrup to make it sweet (it’s a milkshake, it should be sweet!), but you can use whatever combination you like.
+Maple Syrup: Our sweetener!
+I used mostly maple syrup and a bit of coconut sugar to make it sweet, but you can use whatever combination you like.
 Start with what the recipe calls for and then add more as needed.

 Drizzle into glasses and then pour in the milkshake.
-Top with coconut whipped cream (essential!) and more of the chocolate drizzle.
+Top with coconut whipped cream (essential!) and more of the chocolate drizzle plus a few crushed oreos.

-- This recipe is best served fresh, but once prepared, it will keep in the fridge for about 2 days.
-It won’t stay quite as frozen or thick, but you can re-blend it with a handful of ice to get it creamy again.
+This recipe is best served fresh, but once prepared, it will keep in the fridge for about 2 days.
+It won’t stay quite as frozen or thick, but you can re-blend it with a handful of ice to get it thick again.

 Try these next!